Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

 \item The threshold is decreased by one if the fraction of server pools with at least $\ell_n$ tasks, measured right before time $\tau$, is smaller than or equal to $\alpha$.

 \item Otherwise, the threshold remains unchanged. \end{itemize}

-This control rule only relies on knowledge of the tokens which are maintained by the dispatcher when the implementation of Section \ref{sub: threshold policy} is adopted.
-Specifically, the threshold is increased if and only if the number of yellow tokens was smaller than or equal to one prior to the arrival, and the threshold is decreased if and only if the number of green tokens was larger than or equal to $(1 - \alpha) n$ right before the arrival occurred.
+Note that this control rule only relies on knowledge of the tokens that are used for dispatching the incoming tasks.
+Specifically, the threshold is increased if and only if the number of yellow tokens is zero when a task arrives or would be zero after dispatching the task.
+Also, the threshold is decreased if and only if the number of green tokens is larger than or equal to $(1 - \alpha) n$ right before an arrival.

+\subsection{Fluid systems}

 Suppose $\lambda$ is unknown, either because it was not possible to estimate the offered load in advance or because it recently changed.
-As tasks arrive to the system, the control rule that we have just described adjusts the threshold in steps of one unit.
-At this point the most relevant question is whether it is possible to choose $\alpha$ so that these updates eventually cease, with the threshold settling at the optimal value.
-Another important question is how long it takes for the threshold to settle.
-Indeed, after each update the new threshold must be communicated to all server pools and the information stored at the dispatcher must be updated .
-Fast convergence of the threshold is thus desired.
+As tasks arrive to the system, the control rule adjusts the threshold in steps of one unit, in search of the optimal value.
+Next we provide a fluid model for the occupancy state and dynamic threshold of the system, which will be used to establish that the threshold updates eventually cease, with the threshold reaching an equilibrium.
+We use the term \emph{fluid system} to refer to the occupancy state and dynamic threshold in the fluid model.

-\subsection{Fluid Systems.}

-Below we introduce the notion of a \emph{fluid system}, which will help us model the behavior of large-scale systems that use our adaptive threshold policy through differential equations.